petroemil/Rx.Book/Draft.md

 public static string SpecialFormat(this string s, int spaces)
 ```

 You have to place these extension methods in a static class.
-The interesting part of this method signature is it's very first parameter that has the `this` keyword in front of it.
+The interesting part of this method signature is its very first parameter that has the `this` keyword in front of it.
 It means that you are extending the `string` class with this method.
 Whenever you have a `string` in your application, you can just call this method, the system will automatically hide this first parameter by implicitly passing the reference of the `string` there, and you only have to provide - in this example - the `int spaces` parameter.
 The Code Sample 1-6 shows an example for the usage of this method.

 ```csharp
 // Code Sample 1-6